mathjax/MathJax-docs/web/convert.rst

-If you are using the SVG output jax to produce stand-alone SVG files, then you should set the ``fontCache`` value in the ``svg`` section of your MathJax configuration to be ``local``.
+If you are using the SVG output jax to produce stand-alone SVG files, then you should set the ``fontCache`` value in the ``svg`` section of your MathJax configuration to be ``local`` or ``none``.
 If set to ``global``, then there will be a common global cache created for all the character paths used in the expressions you typeset.
 To clear that cache, use

 .. js:function::  MathJax.startup.output.clearFontCache()